segarciat/python-tutorial/07-Input/Input.md

 The `int()` built-in function accepts (among other things) a `str` object (a string) as an argument, and produces an integer (an `int`).
 Similarly, `float()` may convert a `str` to a `float`.
-Notice that if the argument we provide is not a string, the program will terminate with an error (known as an exception in Python).
+Notice that if the string we provide is not a number, the program will terminate with an error (known as an exception in Python).
 We will learn how to handle this in the future.